Judy Norton: Personal life

 She was born in Santa Monica, California, to parents Harry and Constance (née Glazebrook) Norton.
 She began practicing Scientology at age 13, and became a minister in the Church.
 She married Douglas Taylor in 1976 at the age of 18; the marriage ended in divorce in 1978.
 She then married former football player Lynn Hughes whom she later divorced.

 Norton posed nude for a 1985 issue of Playboy in a bid to shed her "goody-goody Waltons image".
 She has one son, Devin.

 Norton is married to Robert Graves.
 Norton has been writing, directing and starring in movies and theater.
 She also is a singer.
 An avid athlete, Norton has participated in competitive horse jumping and skydiving, in addition to skiing and tennis.
 Norton frequently showcased her athletic skills on Battle of the Network Stars in the late 1970s and early 1980s.
 Her CD Reflections was released in August 2016.

+On July 14, 2020, Norton launched a series on her YouTube channel entitled "Behind the Scenes with Judy Norton", where she shares information about The Waltons' filming, cast, episodes, storylines, and cast reunions.
+She regularly takes the opportunity to answer viewer questions, with more than 100 "Ask Judy" episodes, and she has also hosted several former cast members as well as one of the show's directors, Ralph Senensky.
+As of July 2025, the playlist contains 540+ videos, with new releases every few days.